teamcenobite/victr/README.md

 1. Using the Git API, grab the most starred PHP public repositories, and save them to MySQL database.
 Must be able to update the list/records too.
 2. Display the list of repositories, providing the requested details and a link to the repository on Github.

+Visit DOMAIN home page to view list of repositories.
+Visit DOMAIN/update to run the pull and update the list of repositories

 ## Compatibility